QLiMBer/forensics-tools/Workflows/Onion_directory_listing.md

 3. **Storing separate (not just terminal output) might be helpful in case of huge directory listings**
 4. **Resume if needed (`wget -c` ensures no duplicates).**
 5. **Extract directory timestamps later by parsing stored `index.html` files.**

+## **TODO**

+1. File tree contains also information about folders timestamps.
+This information is part of html page and is not downloaded by wget.
+I have a script for that, consolidate with this.